Giovanni Battista Viotti: Music

 Viotti's music generally features the violin prominently.
 Most of his string quartets largely ignore the balanced texture pioneered by Haydn, giving a "solo" role to the first violin and as such may be considered Quatuors brillants.
 However, his Tre Quartetti Concertanti, G.112, 113 and 114 (after Remo Giazotto who catalogued Viotti's works), composed in 1815 and published in Paris in 1817, are true concertante works offering extensive solos for each instrument and not just the first violin.
 Viotti often wrote chamber music for more traditional combinations such as two violins and cello.
 The Opp.
 18 and 19 are perhaps the best known of these and are still in print today.
 He also wrote sonatas, songs, and other works.

-Recent research has pointed out that the incipit of his "Tema e variazioni in Do maggiore" (1781) has a very strong resemblance to the French hymn La Marseillaise published 11 years later.
+The Italian violinist Guido Rimonda has pointed out in 2013 that the incipit of his "Tema e variazioni in Do maggiore" has a very strong resemblance to the French hymn La Marseillaise.
+This incipit was first thought to have been published before La Marseillaise, but it appeared to be a misconception as Viotti published several variations of "La Marseillaise" in 1795 and wrote as a note "I have never composed the quartets below" (Je n'ai jamais composé les quatuors ci dessous).